bbc/mediaplayout-s3-plugin/README.md

 and a post-build action called `Publish Artifacts to S3 Bucket`.

-For Pipeline users, the same two actions are available via the `step` step.
+For Pipeline users, the same two actions are available via the `s3CopyArtifact` and `s3Upload` step.
 You can use the snippet generator to get started.

 When using an Amazon S3 compatible storage system (OpenStack Swift, EMC Atmos...), the list of AWS regions can be overridden specifying a file